 • You must have held a senior management position in a bank or financial institution for a minimum of seven years.

-• You must have made significant contributions to the banking profession in Nigeria, through research, publications, or other forms of professional activities.
+• You must have made significant contributions to the banking profession in Nigeria, through research, publications, or other forms of professional activities. check out How do I Become a Fellow of CIBN?

 • You must have attended and completed the CIBN Fellowship Training Program.

 Step 2: Attend the CIBN Fellowship Training Program The CIBN Fellowship Training Program is a mandatory requirement for becoming a Fellow of the CIBN.
-The program designed to equip participants with the knowledge and skills required for effective leadership and strategic thinking in the banking industry.
-The program usually held annually, and the duration varies from one year to three years, depending on the format of the program.
+The program is designed to equip participants with the knowledge and skills required for effective leadership and strategic thinking in the banking industry.
+The program is usually held annually, and the duration varies from one year to three years, depending on the format of the program.

 PROFESSIONALMARKS.COM CAREER TIPS:

-The respected credential of chartered banker demonstrates your expertise and competence in the banking sector.
+The respected credential of a chartered banker demonstrates your expertise and competence in the banking sector.
 It can make you stand out in a competitive job market and improve your credibility as well as your career prospects.
 Please bookmark this page for future updates for professional information.
 See the following related posts.

 How do I become a fellow of CIBN?